 Take in Ahu Tongariki and Chill out on Anakena Beach

 We are on a 3-day visit to the renowned Easter Island to see the thousand-year-old remains of the aboriginal culture brought to the island from an unknown Polynesian location.
-In its heyday, it was an industrious and thriving culture with carving of gigantic stone figures and other artifacts.
-The enormous moai sculptures were erected on ahus around the island and played an important role in the old Rapa Nui culture.
+In its heyday, it was a dynamic and thriving culture with carvings of gigantic stone figures and other artefacts.
+The enormous moai sculptures were erected on ahus around the island and played a significant role in the old Rapa Nui culture.

-The ancient remains are of uncertain age, though believed to date from the period from 1000 to 1600.
-In 1995 UNESCO declared Easter Island and its Rapa Nui National Park a World Heritage Site.
+The ancient remains are of uncertain age, though believed to date from between 1000 to 1600.
+In 1995, UNESCO declared Easter Island and its Rapa Nui National Park a World Heritage Site.

-During our visit we stay in a cabaña in the island capital, Hanga Roa, with a Rapa Nui family, descendants of the ancient moai carving people.
+During our visit, we stay in a cabaña in the island capital, Hanga Roa, with a Rapa Nui family, descendants of the ancient moai carving people.
 Our cabaña is a cosy place with decorations like feather costumes on the wall in the living room.
-This is the traditional costume of Polynesian origin.
-Our part of the house includes a small kitchen as well as two bedrooms.
+That is the traditional costume of Polynesian origin.
+Our part of the house includes a small kitchen and two bedrooms.
 The cabaña is named Cabaña Tongariki after the iconic Ahu Tongariki!

 On our second Easter Island day, we are touring the island in our hosts’ four-wheeler.
-We have been lucky enough to rent a car directly from our local host family which saves us the trouble of finding a rental car at an agency and at least 25%.
-There aren’t any of the well-known car rentals such as Hertz or Avis operating on the island.
+We have been lucky enough to rent a car directly from our local host family, which saves us the trouble of finding a rental car at an agency and at least 25%.
+Well-known car rentals, such as Hertz or Avis, do not operate on the island.

-Since in general no visitor has a rental car waiting upon arrival, it is customary that the hotels or hosts come to pick you up at the airport.
+Since generally no visitor has a rental car waiting upon arrival, it is customary that the hotels or hosts come to pick you up at the airport.

 Already before arriving at Ahu Tongariki, we spot the historic statues in the distance.
-When approaching we are pleased to see only a few cars in the parking area.
-It is a matter of arriving at a quiet time of the day, so that you can have it very much for yourself in order to take photos!
+When approaching, we are pleased to see only a few cars in the parking area.
+It is a matter of arriving at a quiet time of the day so that you can have the site very much for yourself to take photos!
 And even better if you can make it at sunrise when the first sunrays magically strike the figures.
-Unfortunately we are not that lucky … since today is a pretty cloudy day!
+Unfortunately, we are not that lucky… since today is a pretty cloudy day!

-Nevertheless, the view is absolutely fascinating.
+Nevertheless, the view is fascinating.
 Standing in front of the 15 spectacular moai, we sense the presence of history.
 The Ahu Tongariki outnumbers all other ahus on the island.
 Most spectacular are the individual characteristics of the figures.
 Some are tall, some small, some slim and some more stylised than others.
-The distinct properties are probably due to different time periods, as well as different craft groups and models.
+The distinct properties are probably due to different periods and numerous craft groups and models.

 This ahu is, together with the ahu at Anakena Beach, among the few places on the island where moai have been restored with their red topknot hats.
 The red volcanic accessories are carved at the quarry of the volcano Puna Pau.
-The Ahu Tongariki is not only the largest ceremonial platform on the island, but even the most significant structure in entire Polynesia!
-The ahu is believed to have been the religious centre of one of the two big island clans.
+Not only is the Ahu Tongariki the largest ceremonial platform on the island, but it is also the most significant structure in the entire Polynesia!
+The ahu has likely been the religious centre of one of the two big island clans.

-Our host tells us later that the clan community on the island absolutely still exists.
-He and his family are members of an island clan which counts around 1000 Rapa Nui’s.
+Our host tells us later that the clan community on the island still exists.
+He and his family are members of an island clan of around 1000 Rapa Nui’s.
 They are politically actively engaged and fight for the rights of the Rapa Nui population on Easter Island.

-During recent years the ahu and its colossal, carved stone figures have undergone restoration.
+In recent years, the ahu and its colossal, carved stone figures have undergone restoration.
 Towards the last years of the moai carving era, the statues ended up on the ground.
-It has been subject to thorough research and investigations what the true reasons were.
-For many years it has been argued that the moai carving culture collapsed due to tribal conflicts and that the fighting clans each deliberately turned the moai of the other clan over and down from their ahus.
+The reasons have been subject to thorough research and investigations.
+One theory is that the moai carving culture collapsed due to tribal conflicts and that the fighting clans deliberately turned the moai of the other clan over and down from their ahus.

-Recent research contradicts this, stating that the Rapa Nui people was a peaceful and interacting people with social skills, helping each other in the small community.
-They needed to collaborate at a high level to produce the great number of moai monoliths which were raised around the island.
+Recent research contradicts this, stating that the Rapa Nui people were peaceful and interacting people with social skills, helping each other in the small community.
+They needed to collaborate at a high level to produce the moai monoliths raised around the island.
 There are indications that the society had a well-functioning sociopolitical structure.
 Based on these findings, the theory of the collapse has now been revised.

 Road safety Chile/your country